goodplay/goodplay/docs/source/feature/inventory.rst

 goodplay borrows this term from Ansible which already provides `various ways to define inventories`_.
-When doing a test run, goodplay reads an inventory during setup phase and creates appropriate hosts as Docker containers.
+When doing a test run, goodplay reads an inventory during setup phase that defines the hosts to be used for the test.
+These can be hosts you have already available in your environment or Docker containers that are automatically created as we will see in a minute.

 The usual and easiest way to define an *inventory* is to create a file named ``inventory`` right beside the :ref:`test playbook <writing-test-playbook>`:

 .. code-block:: yaml

-   # inventory
+   ## inventory
-   web
+   web ansible_user=root
-   db
+   db ansible_user=root

 This example defines two hosts -- ``web`` and ``db``.
+The remote user that is used to connect to the host needs to be specified via ``ansible_user`` inventory variable.

 .. _`various ways to define inventories`: https://docs.ansible.com/ansible/intro_inventory.html